-Banners: A Banner is defined as any sign that hangs or flies.
-No banner of any type may be displayed unless approved by the Department of Student Activities & the Student Center.
+Banners: A banner is defined as any sign that hangs or flies.
+No banner of any type may be displayed unless approved by the Student Center.

 Posting of Promotional Material: To improve publicity and to control posting that the campus has experienced from both inside and outside groups, the Student Government Association has developed the following policy regarding the posting of promotional material: